Ingen verdi angitt

 These are some of the conclusions of the risk assessment of energy drinks and caffeine that the Norwegian Scientific Committee for Food and the Environment (VKM) has done for the Norwegian Food Safety Authority.

 Consumption of caffeine above 1.4 milligrams (mg) per kilogram of body weight per day may pose a risk of sleep disturbance.
 If the intake is above 3 mg per kilogram of body weight per day, there is a risk of general adverse health effects such as effects on the cardiovascular and central nervous system.

 Different energy drinks may contain different amounts of caffeine.
 Several energy drinks contain 32 mg caffeine per deciliter (1 dl = 100 ml).
 This is equivalent to 160 mg caffeine in a half-liter can and 80 mg caffeine in a 250 ml can.
 This means that for children weighing around 30 kg, half a 250 ml can per day is all they can safely drink.
 A youth weighing about 60 kg can drink the entire can without it being likely to affect the quality of their sleep.

-The Norwegian Ministry of Health and Care Services has asked the Norwegian Food Safety Authority to investigate and recommend measures to protect children and adolescents from adverse health effects caused by a high consumption of energy drinks.
+The Royal Norwegian Ministry of Health and Care Services asked the Norwegian Food Safety Authority (NFSA) to investigate and recommend measures to protect children and adolescents from adverse health effects caused by a high consumption of energy drinks.
 The NFSA requested the Norwegian Scientific Committee for Food and Environment (VKM) to assess potential adverse health effects of energy drinks and caffeine in children and adolescents.

-The panel on Food Additives, Flavourings, Processing Aids, Materials in Contact with Food, and Cosmetics is responsible for the assessment.
-It will be published on 1 February 2019.
+The panel on Food Additives, Flavourings, Processing Aids, Materials in Contact with Food, and Cosmetics is responsible for the assessment published on 1 February 2019.